 We aim to be a hub for connecting academics, policy makers and other experts on a national, European and international level.
 To this end we organize workshops and conferences, host visiting fellows and engage with the global community of scholars, think tankers, NGOs, policy makers, the technical community and industry that engage with issues of international cyber security.

-Bibi van den Berg is Professor of Cybersecurity Governance within the Faculty of Governance and Global Affairs at the Institute of Security and Global Affairs.
+Bibi van den Berg is Full Professor of Cybersecurity Governance within the Faculty of Governance and Global Affairs at the Institute of Security and Global Affairs.

 Dr. Els De Busser is Assistant Professor Cyber Security Governance at the Institute of Security and Global Affairs and Principal Investigator of the Cyber Security by Integrated Design (C-SIDe) project, both at Leiden University.

-Fabio Cristiano is a post-doctoral researcher at the Institute of Security and Global Affairs at Leiden University.
+Arun Sukumar is a post-doctoral researcher at the Institute of Security and Global Affairs at Leiden University.

 Dr Enrico Calandro is the Co-Director of the Cybersecurity Capacity Centre for Southern Africa at the University of Cape Town and a Senior Research Associate at Research ICT Africa.